pieroniam/CISC179/README.md

 # CISC179
-This repository contains all projects for my CISC179 class
+This repository contains all projects for my CISC179 class.

+I love ☕ and 🚴